jshackers/command-center/README.md

 The adventure is just beginning.
 Nobody knows where this will take us.

+If you want to join, go here: https://github.com/jshacks/command-center/issues/2

 To suggest a project you are wishing to start, create a new issue in this repo.
 To participate in project(s) just join the discussion in the issue.